ga4gh/data-repository-service-schemas/CONTRIBUTING.md

 Release Branches
 ================

-From time to time the group will make a release.
-This is achieved by creating a branch set including all the repositories named "release-foo", where foo is the release name.
-Only bug fixes are allowed to release branch sets.
-To refer to a specific version of a release branch set either the commit id can be used, or alternatively (better), a tag can be created (which should be replicated across repositories).
+From time to time the group will make a release, this is done with the HubFlow release process which generally involves creating a branch "release-foo", where foo is the release name.
+And following the HubFlow tooling for pushing this to master/develop and taggging in GitHub.
+Only bug fixes are allowed
+to the release branch and the release branch is removed after a successful HubFlow release.

 Retired Task Teams
 ==================